iTwin/itwinjs-core/docs/learning/WriteAnInteractiveDesktopApp.md

 * Integrate with Electron IPC
 * Identify the main html page.

+## 3. Package and Deploy
 You must then package the app as an Electron app.
+This requires using the Electron build tools ... *TBD*